At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your experience in quantitative trading, especially in commodities.
-Emphasise your coding skills in Python or C++, and any relevant statistical modelling expertise.
+Tailor Your CV: Make sure your CV highlights relevant experience in quantitative trading, especially in commodities.
+Emphasise your coding skills in Python or C++, and any advanced degrees in quantitative fields.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for markets and data.
-Discuss specific examples of how you've developed and implemented trading strategies, and how you’ve collaborated with teams in the past.
+Craft a Strong Cover Letter: In your cover letter, express your passion for markets and data.
+Discuss specific examples of how you've developed and implemented trading strategies, and mention your experience with statistical modelling.

 How to prepare for a job interview at Alexander Chapman